MicrosoftDocs/azure-devops-docs/docs/cross-platform/manage-requirements.md

 > [!NOTE]
-> *Requirements management is the process of documenting, analyzing, tracing, prioritizing and agreeing on requirements and then controlling change and communicating to relevant stakeholders.
-It is a continuous process throughout a project.
-A requirement is a capability to which a project outcome (product or service) should conform.*
+> *Requirements management is a continuous process throughout a project lifecycle&mdash;encompassing the processes of documenting, analyzing, prioritizing, tracking, and collaborating with stakeholders to agree on work to be performed.
+A single requirement corresponds to a capability which a project outcome&mdash;product, service, architecture, performance&mdash;should conform.*

-Agile requirements management support the following scenarios.
+Agile requirements management supports the following scenarios.

 > [!div class="checklist"]
 > - Define and track status of requirements